strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4 =
+* BUG FIX: Fixed warnings related to use of get_usermeta.
+* BUG FIX: Fixed issue where shipping fields continued to show when "same as" was selected.
+* ENHANCEMENT: Added a pmproship_required_shipping_fields filter.

 = .3.3 =
 * BUG/ENHANCEMENT: Now sanitizing and validating the hide_shipping/edit parameter when editing a level.
 * BUG/ENHANCEMENT: Wrapped the Shipping Information label for localization in the confirmation message.
 (Thanks, shr3k on GitHub)